ojas12r/work/README.md

 A simple Python-based Library Management System that allows users to manage books in a library, including adding books, borrowing them, and returning them.
-This project uses Tkinter for the graphical user interface (GUI) and object-oriented programming (OOP) principles to manage books and their statuses.
+This project uses  object-oriented programming (OOP) principles to manage books and their statuses.

 Features
 Add Books: Add new books to the library's collection.